At87668/DirtMultiversion-AutoBuild/README.md

 ### How to use

 1. Download the latest jar file from [Github Actions](https://github.com/At87668/DirtMultiversion-AutoBuild/actions/workflows/AutoBuild.yml) or [Github Releases](https://github.com/At87668/DirtMultiversion-AutoBuild/releases).
 2. Use `java -jar DirtMultiversion-SNAPSHOT.jar` to execute the program.
 (You need Java 17+)
 3. Edit the `config.yml` to adapt to your environment.
+3. Stop the proxy.
+3. Redo step 2.
 4. Done, enjoy!

 ### Bugs